Pylons/pyramid_cookbook/quick_traversal/sqladdcontent.rst

 ``zodb`` steps, and almost no change to the views.
 We made a one-line change when creating a new object.
 We also had to "stack" an extra ``@view_config`` (although that can be solved in other ways.)

+We gained a resource tree that gave us hierarchies.
+And for the most part, these are already full-fledged "resources" in Pyramid:

+- Traverse through a tree and match a view on a content type

+- Know how to get to the parents of any resource (even if outside the current URL)

+- All the traversal-oriented view predicates apply

+- Ability to generate full URLs for any resource in the system

+Even better, the data for the resource tree is stored in a table separate from the core business data.
+Equally, the ORM code for moving through the tree is in a separate module.
+You can stare at the data and the code for your business objects and ignore the the Pyramid part.

+This is most useful for projects starting with a blank slate, with no existing data or schemas they have to adhere to.
+Retrofitting a tree on non-tree data is possible, but harder.